vovaekb/age_prediction_cnn/README.md

 To run loading model from file and predicting age and gender use command with option --load True.

+## Optimization

+### Learning rate schedules
+In training optimization we use learning rate schedules to optimize finding best learning rate.
+We use [ReduceLROnPlateau](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ReduceLROnPlateau) method from keras.callbacks module.

+### Fine tuning for model
+Optionally we include applying fine tuning for all modes of age and gender prediction.
+We freeze layers of base model, train the model, then unfreeze last convolutional layer in the base model and retrain the model again.

+To run the training model with fine tuning use this command

+    python train_model.py <options> --fine_tuning True

 ## Datasets
 This project uses this dataset to train the prediction model: